-DEKORTE PARK, RIVER BARGE PARK, AND THE MILL CREEK MARSH TRAIL ARE NOW OPEN AND OPERATING SUBJECT TO STRICT AHDERENCE TO SOCIAL DISTANCING GUIDELINES
+DEKORTE PARK, RIVER BARGE PARK, AND THE MILL CREEK MARSH TRAIL ARE NOW OPEN AND OPERATING SUBJECT TO STRICT ADHERENCE TO SOCIAL DISTANCING GUIDELINES

 In 1972, the first Meadowlands District Open Space Plan called for seven public areas comprising 24 acres.
 Since then, more than 100 acres of open space, 21 parks and eight miles of trails have been preserved, designed and constructed in an environmentally friendly manner, incorporating low-impact construction techniques, native plantings, and recycled materials.
 Below are highlights of the Meadowlands District park system.